marmello77/network-formatting/README.md

 (A) How to run the script:

-1. Your network must be formatted as in the attached examples, being saved in TXT or XLSX format.
-Even the column headings should match the example headings.
+1. Your network must be formatted as in the examples provided, saved as a TXT or XLSX file.
+Even the column names should match the examples.

-1. After downloading these files, copy them to a separate folder in which to run the analyses.
+1. After downloading these files, copy them to a separate folder in which to run the analysis.

 2. Open RStudio.
 Load the "reshape2" and "xlsx" packages.
 If you do not already have them, install them: